[Full Guide] Wiring Battery in Series VS. Parallel

 Uniformity: Use cells or batteries with the same specifications, including capacity and age, to avoid charging and discharging imbalances.

-Balance: Monitor the state of charge of each cell or battery to maintain balance and prevent over- or under-charging.
+Balance: Monitor the charge level of each cell or battery to maintain balance and prevent overcharging or undercharging.

 Uniformity: Use cells or batteries with the same specifications to avoid voltage imbalances between cells or batteries.

-It is not recommended to mix old and new batteries as their internal resistance may differ, which may affect overall performance.
-Consistent battery age and performance are critical.
+It is not recommended to mix old and new batteries as their internal resistance may differ, which can affect overall performance.
+Maintaining consistent battery age and performance is crucial.
 Avoid mixing lithium-ion batteries of different brands, capacities or types.
-Always pay attention to the polarity of the battery to avoid danger and voltage drops.
+Always pay attention to battery polarity to avoid danger and voltage drops.

-If you are expanding your battery bank, it is recommended that you purchase new batteries within three months to ensure similar age and condition.
-Purchasing batteries that are very similar to your existing batteries will help maintain comparable charge cycle life and seamless integration into your current system.
-Following these steps will help expand your battery bank effectively and safely.
+If you are expanding your battery bank, it is recommended within three months purchasing new batteries to ensure similar age and condition.
+Purchasing batteries that are very similar to your existing batteries will help maintain comparable charge cycle life and seamless integration with your current system.
+Following these steps will help ensure an effective and safe battery bank expansion.